RalfMBecker/decaf/README.md

 Compiler for the Brown Decaf language.
 Note that the language appears to be modified frequently.
 This project is based on the specifications of a Stanford 2012 class.
-Some changes were made:
+Some changes were made (eventually, a full CFG grammar will be added):

-(1) visibility of declarations and definitions is C/C++-like - from the point of declaration,
+(1) visibility of declarations and definitions is C/C++-like - from the point

-(2) basic types type coercion/conversion was added,

-(3) we short-circuit in the usual way,

-(4) debating copy semantics of strings,

-(5) type bool currently disallowed,
+    of declaration; use before declaration is error-checked,

+(2) type coercion/conversion: for basic types, as in C/C++,

+(3) strings: debating copy semantics; syntax by and large as in C,

+(4) types: bool currently disallowed; octal integers legal; double must be
+           decimal,

+(5) arrays: C/C++ semantics; consciously not range-checked; can to be
+            placed on stack and heap,

+(6) assignment expressions: can be chained,

-(6) evaluation of logical expressions similar to C (this might mean similarly
+(7) logical expressions: evaluation similar to C (this might mean similarly
-    undefined behavior; tbd)
+    undefined behavior; tbd),

+(8) short-circuiting of ||/&&: in the usual C/C++/Java way,

+(9) for: all 3 expressions in expression list are optional (middle one too)

-Eventually, the compiler will have multiple parse rounds, probably refining first the AST, and then the generated SSA-style IR, using a Visitor Pattern to manage at least AST parsing but probably also the DAG implied by the IR.
+Eventually, the compiler will have multiple parse rounds, on either the AST, or the generated SSA-style IR.
+Currently, the implemented optimization rounds are:
+-O 0: remove NOPs from IR.

-When an IR can be produced for the entire CFG, and prior to AST/IR optimization rounds, we will add an x86 32b assembly interpreter as a backend (maybe only for a subset of the language).
+After a sufficiently large part of the language can be translated to an IR, we will add an x86 32b assembly interpreter as a backend (maybe only for a subset of the language).